londey/sysdoc/docs/sysdoc-toml-schema.md

 ## Validation

 The schema enforces:
-- All fields are required (no optional fields)
+- Most fields are required, except `document_subtitle` which is optional
 - Email addresses should be valid (enforced by application logic, not schema)
 - Document IDs should be unique within your organization (enforced by process, not schema)